 As we all know, dogs are much closer to the ground than people.
 As a result, they are more vulnerable to the effects of fertilization.
-Dogs are prone to digging and rolling around in the earth, exposing them to herbicides that they should avoid.
+In addition, dogs are prone to digging and rolling around in the earth, exposing them to herbicides they should avoid.

 - It is important to be mindful of where you set your fertilizer to understand the limitations.

-- Don’t leave unused bags out, and keep them locked up so dogs can’t get into them.
+- Don’t leave unused bags, and keep them locked so dogs can’t get into them.

-- Consider using organic fertilizer instead of other types if you are doing it yourself.
+- Consider using organic fertilizer instead of other types if you do it yourself.